What metrics and KPIs do the experts use to measure UX effectiveness?

 Example of a Likert scale

-The benefits of this measurement is that it’s very easy to administer, can be used on a small sample size and it can clearly indicate whether a feature has improved or not.
-However, bear in mind that the scoring system is incredibly complex, and it won’t tell you what’s wrong with your site – it merely classifies its ease of use.
+This measurement is very easy to administer, can be used on a small sample size, and can clearly indicate whether a feature has improved or not.
+However, bear in mind that the scoring system is complex.
+It won’t tell you what’s wrong with your site, but it does help classify its ease of use.

 TPI: Task Performance Indicator

-Gerry McGovern gives an extensive breakdown of the method his team developed, “to measure the impact of changes on customer experience.”
-With TPI you ask 10-12 ‘task questions’ that are created especially for the ‘top tasks’ you want to test (these will need to be repeatable, as they’ll be asked again when running the test again in 6 – 12 months time).
+With TPI you ask 10-12 ‘task questions’ that are created especially for the ‘top tasks’ you want to test.
+These tasks should be repeatable, as they’ll be asked again when re-running the test in 6 – 12 months time.

 Is there just one single UX metric that can make my life easier?

-At UserZoom we have our own single UX metric score, called the QXscore.
-This is a “quality of experience” score that combines various measurements, collecting both behavioural data (such as task success, task time, page views) and attitudinal data (such as ease of use, trust and appearance) – the purpose of this is to create a single benchmarking score for your product.
+We have our own single UX metric score, called the QXscore.
+This is a “quality of experience” score that combines various measurements, collecting both behavioral data (such as task success, task time, page views) and attitudinal data (such as ease of use, trust and appearance) – the purpose of this is to create a single benchmarking score for your product.

 This single UX score is a simple, clear and persuasive tool for communicating user research results to stakeholders, and should help with getting future buy-in.